 The School of Information (I School) offers a doctoral degree (PhD) program in Information Management and Systems and a professional Master of Information Management and Systems (MIMS) degree.

 The Doctoral Program

 The doctoral program in Information Management and Systems is a research-oriented program in which the student chooses specific fields of specialization, prepares sufficiently in the literature and the research of those fields to pass a qualifying examination, and completes original research culminating in the written dissertation.
-The degree of Doctor of Philosophy is conferred in recognition of a candidate's grasp of a broad field of learning and distinguished accomplishment in that field through contribution of an original piece of research revealing high critical ability and powers of imagination and synthesis.
+The degree of Doctor of Philosophy is conferred in recognition of a candidate's grasp of a broad field of learning and distinguished accomplishment in that field through the contribution of an original piece of research revealing high critical ability and powers of imagination and synthesis.

 The Master's Program

 The Master of Information Management and Systems (MIMS) program is a two-year full-time program, designed to train students in the skills needed to succeed as information professionals.
 Such professionals must be familiar with the theory and practice of storing, organizing, retrieving, and analyzing information in a variety of settings in business, the public sector, and the academic world.
 Technical expertise alone is not sufficient for success; I School graduates will be expected to perform and manage a multiplicity of information related tasks.

 Graduates of the MIMS program will be able to:

 - Identify and address user and stakeholder information and resource needs in context.

 - Make and assess information design decisions iteratively.

 - Intentionally organize collections of information and other resources to support human and/or machine-based interactions and services.